 But didn't McCain have other options that would not have offended conservatives, as Lieberman or Ridge would have while offering up more experience and less risk than Palin presents?
 If you put the pictures of every Republican governor in the country on a dartboard and thrown a dart, the chances of a better selection might be higher.

 NBC's Meet the Press on Sunday aired video of McCain saying eight years ago, "The vice president has two duties.
 One is to inquire daily as to the health of the president, and the other is to attend the funerals of Third World dictators."
 There's a pretty fair chance that this footage will resurface in Democratic campaign ads, suggesting the level of importance that McCain places on the position, which is often said to be a heartbeat away from the presidency.
 Picking Palin for vice president is an engraved invitation for critics to question and voters to wonder even more about McCain's age (72) and health.
 Is the risk worth it?

 It has been widely noted that McCain is a devoted craps player.
 This time he really rolled the dice.

-This article appears in the Sep.
-6, 2008, edition of National Journal.
+This article appears in the September 6, 2008, edition of National Journal Magazine Contents.